 - What if your treating doctor okays you to return to work but you are honestly not well enough yet?

 See how quickly things can go wrong?
 Bader Scott Injury Lawyers works to preempt many of these issues and preserve your rights and best interests.
 And if they do arise, we help you manage and overcome them.
-Plus, when you have a lawyer, you will be able to rest a little easier knowing that you do not have to handle any legal issues on your own; you will have an advocate who is on your side, protecting what is important to you.
+Plus, when you have a lawyer, you can rest a little easier knowing that you do not have to handle any legal issues on your own; you will have an advocate on your side, protecting what is important to you.